 Intermittent Fasting is about building resiliency over eating schedules and being comfortable with the state of hunger.
 Weight training and cold weather exposure are other strategies used for increasing resiliency.
 Why not dietary hormesis?

 Maybe this post won’t make sense to those that don’t follow a strict diet, but I am aware of a lot people in the Paleo and WAPF (Weston A Price Foundation) groups that get exponentially more neurotic about elements of their diet that have the least impact.
 Everything must be grass-fed, organic and free range to them.
-I’m not kidding when I say that I know people that spend hours every week investigating the practices of local farms.
+I’m not kidding when I say that I know people who spend hours every week investigating the practices of local farms.
 While I am glad that someone is keeping tabs on what Local Farmer X is feeding to his heirloom chickens, I don’t see these people as having greater health outcomes than me.
 In fact, I see the opposite.

 Obsessing about what is unhealthy is unhealthy.
 It makes you less resilient.
 It is important to discover what your dietary enemies are, but unless you have a life threatening allergy, running from them 100% of the time may not be the most healthy response.
 During my trip to Ohio, some gluten exposure gave me a severe headache and stomach pains.
 What if I had exposed myself to trace amounts of gluten on the days leading up to my trip?
 Would I have felt better and enjoyed my trip more?
 Sure it isn’t healthy, but my resiliency would likely have been greater.